variousauthors/the-valley/NEXTSTEPS.md

    - [ ] boat game state
      - [x] same as overworld
      - [x] moving onto the boat changes game states
-     - [x] boat transparency is correct
-     - [ ] use the second obj palette with light gray as transparency
+     - [x] use the second obj palette with light gray as transparency
-     - [ ] moving onto a beach changes game states
+     - [x] instead of moving onto land, change gamestate then move
+     - [x] the boat heals you
+     - [x] refactor! collect the random encounter check and boat landing checks into a single subroutine
+     - [ ] BUG!
+Finishing random encounter state should put you back in the _previous_ state not overworld state :D
+           - toRandomEncounter saves previous state's "to" function
+           - fromRandomEncounter calls it
+     - [ ] BUG!
+The boat should not exist outside of the overworld currently it is always somewhere, so if you enter a cave in the top-left corner of the world you might see the boat render do we need like, "interior state"?
+     - [ ] BUG!
+The boat is currently rendered even when it is off-screen so if you move around a bit you will find it out there... like when VRAM wraps around
      - [ ] collide with deep water and bridges, not shallow water
      - [ ] maybe dying sends you back to the boat
+     - [ ] refactor! re-organize the player-movement code, see note in ocean game state, near handlePlayerMovement

  - [ ] encounter rates by terrain type give the world texture